ayush1999/disrupt-xspec/README.md

 ## Building and Running `xsmodels` Python Package ##

+The `HEADAS` environment variable must be set.
 Navigate to the `xsmodels` directory and do an in-place build:

 ```bash
 $ python setup.py build_ext -i